Introduction

 Create Baselines for Network

-NetWitness UEBA analyzes the network traffic pattern of JA3 or SSL Subject within a stream of network data to create a multi-dimensional baseline.
+NetWitness UEBA analyzes the network traffic pattern of SSL Subject within a stream of network data to create a multi-dimensional baseline.
 For example, the baseline can be the allowed limit of data sent from an application or specific port that is connected to an application.

 Detect Anomalies